katie-roberts/jiracalendartool/README.md

-# Neil Vass's marvolous jira calendar tool
+# Neil Vass's marvellous jira calendar tool

 You will need to access the science_config.py and add the email addresses of the people in your team.
 Once this is done: